donaldboulton/minimal-mistakes/_products/beer.md

 layout: productdetails
 subtitle: Buy me a beer
 excerpt: "Buy me a bottle of Beer."
+description_markdown: >-
+  I like beer a lot!
+IPA, Guinness, Stout, mico brews… Dead Guy Ale is my favorite but I love to try new ones.
+Buy me half-a-pint to get going or a pint to get a good buzz.
 sitemap: false
 author_profile: true
 adds: false